wp-plugins/flyzoo/readme.txt

 * **SSL Connection:** automatic chat encryption for HTTPS/SSL based sites

-* **Embeddable Group Chat:** full-featured group chats with emoticons, moderation, media content preview.
+* **Embedded Chat Room:** full-featured group chats with emoticons, moderation, media content preview.
 Embed a chat room into a page with a shortcode (PRO Plans)

 * **Popup Group Chat:** chat rooms can be detached from the page and popup to an external window for a better user experience!